r-tidy-remote-sensing/tidyrgee/README.md

 1.  filter to only data from 2021-2022
 2.  group by year, month and calculate the median NDVI pixel value

-As we are using the MODIS 16-day composite we summarising approximate 2 images per month to create median composite image fo reach month in the specified years.
+As we are using the MODIS 16-day composite we summarising approximately 2 images per month to create median composite image fo reach month in the specified years.
 The `vrt` holds a `list-col` containing all the dates summarised per new composite image.

 ``` r
 modis_tidy |>